patternfly/patternfly-org/packages/v4/src/content/design-guidelines/charts/sparkline-chart/sparkline-chart.md

 ### Example
 <img src="./img/sparkline.png" alt="Sparkline" width="628"/>

-1. **Axis:** We recommend that sparklines are shown without an x or y-axis.
-Depending on space, a label can be placed underneath or to the left of the sparkline.
+1. **Axis:** We recommend showing sparklines without an x or y-axis.
+Depending on space, a label can be placed underneath or to the left of the sparkline naming its visualized item.